swiftlang/swift-evolution/proposals/xxxx-union-type.md

 ## Proposed solution

-Now, if we using the union type feature, we can declare type conveniently, No other type declaration, and compiler will automatically calculate the common interface.
+Now, if we using the new union type feature, we can declare type conveniently, No other type declaration, and compiler will automatically calculate the common interface.

 ```swift